 The vast majority of BrewDog UK plc B shares are stored online at Computershare Investor Centre.

 They are NOT held for you by BrewDog themselves.

 ANYTHING YOU SEE ON BREWDOG’S OWN SITE ABOUT YOUR SHARES IS NOT REAL, AND JUST FOR THEIR OWN INVESTMENT PERK RESPONSIBILITIES!

-To access and control your shareholding you need access to your online account there.
+To access and control your shareholding you need access to your online account at ComputerShare.